Aeropher/aeropher.github.io/_posts/2025-04-13-welcome-to-aeropherhq.md

 Welcome to AeropherHQ!
 This is the central hub for all my technical content, projects, and resources.
 Here's what you can expect to find:

-- DevOps automation techniques and tools
+- Software engineering and automation techniques
 - Cloud infrastructure tips and best practices
 - 3D printing projects and guides
 - Productivity systems for technical professionals